Jeffrey Kang betting profile: Sony Open in Hawaii - PGA TOUR

 Kang's advanced stats and rankings

-- In his past five tournaments, Kang posted a Strokes Gained: Off-the-Tee average of 0.118, showing strength off the tee.
+- In his past five tournaments, Kang posted a Strokes Gained: Off-the-Tee average of 0.118, showing solid performance from the tee box.

-- His Strokes Gained: Approach the Green averaged -0.202 over his last five starts, indicating an area for improvement in his iron play.
+- His Strokes Gained: Approach the Green averaged -0.202 over his past five starts, indicating room for improvement in his iron play.

-- Around the greens, Kang averaged -0.111 Strokes Gained in his past five tournaments.
+- Around the greens, Kang delivered a -0.111 Strokes Gained: Around-the-Green mark in his past five tournaments.

-- On the greens, Kang delivered a -0.182 Strokes Gained: Putting mark over his last five starts.
+- On the greens, Kang averaged -0.182 Strokes Gained: Putting over his past five starts.

-- Overall, Kang averaged -0.574 Strokes Gained: Total in his past five tournaments.

 All stats in this article are accurate for Kang as of the start of the Sony Open in Hawaii.